3redronin/mu-server/HTTP2-CONCURRENCY.md

 generated in response to a frame that arrives on the closed stream, as permitted by RFC 9113 Section 5.4.2.

+Reset records are retained only while the coordinator still tracks the stream.
+Late peer resets and stale local-retention instructions cannot recreate persistent records after retirement.
+Pending reset frames are still sent, and resets still cancel pending response output after application processing has finished.
+This prevents historical stream IDs from accumulating; it does not bound the command mailbox when incoming work outpaces processing.

 `RST_STREAM` is therefore the final non-priority frame emitted for a stream, apart from those permitted additional resets.
 Frames already written before the reset command is processed remain validly ordered before the reset.

-Applying a peer reset can close protocol state, error the request-body buffer, mark the response cancelled, and signal an async handler waiter on the coordinator because none of those operations invokes user code.
+The reader publishes the cancelled response outcome before the reset-seen flag, so even a queued handler that skips execution reports a terminal outcome to its completion listeners.
+The coordinator then closes protocol state, errors the request-body buffer and signals async completion; none of these operations invokes user code.
 Completion listeners and other application callbacks continue on the handler task.
 Unread DATA is returned to the connection window and advertised with `WINDOW_UPDATE`;
 the peer cannot reuse that credit until it receives the update.
 RFC 9113